top of page

 • Gap can re-open requiring frenectomy or more orthodontics

-SPEECH: With regards to whether dental spacing can affect speech, my answer is yes.
-In my experience the space does not always cause a speech problem, but it certainly can and it does.
+SPEECH: With regards to whether dental spacing can affect speech, the answer is yes.
+In my experience the space does not usually cause speech problems, but it certainly can and it does.
 Some people will compensate fine for the space without an audible issue while others are spitting while they talk...right out of the mouth and onto another's eye.
 It may be offensive or alarming for the eye owner.
 It may be embarrassing for the mouth owner.
-Food, liquid, and sound may escape the "hole" during functions of eating and talking as pressure is built up in the oral cavity.
+Food, liquid, and sound may escape this "space" during functions of eating and talking as pressure is built up in the oral cavity.
 Others go out of their way not to allow such potentially embarrassing effects and consistently close their dental gap with their tongue during function.
 The result of such consistent gap closure by the tongue may become habitual also known as tongue thrust, frequently a hard habit to break.
-A sign of tongue thrust may be altered speech where the tongue is positioned too far forward as it shoulders the extra burden of gap closure while talking.
+A sign of tongue thrust may be altered speech where the tongue is postured differently as it shoulders the extra burden of gap closure while talking.

 • Spitting while talking as gap undermines seal